-With trading fees at $4.95 per trade, Ally is one of the least expensive brokerages where you can purchase any stocks on the market.
+Ally Bank eliminated commissions on stock and ETF trades, making investing with Ally Invest one of the least expensive ways to purchase stocks on the market.
 You can learn more in our Ally Invest review.

-Known for being the cheapest major brokerage to purchase ETFs, TD Ameritrade is more than capable in helping you transfer your stock.
+Known for being the cheapest major brokerage to purchase ETFs, TD Ameritrade is more than capable of helping you transfer your stock.
 See more details about this brokerage in our TD Ameritrade review.

 Should You Exercise Employee Stock Options?

 Company stock options come with a certain amount of risk.
 For example, most financial experts recommend not to buy too much company stock.
 You should also be aware of your timeline because options have an expiration date.

 It is important to monitor the stock price leading up to the expiration date so you have a better idea of the value of your employee stock options.

 If you receive employee stock options at a reasonable strike price and can make some money, it may not be a bad idea to exercise your options then cash them in immediately so you don’t have too much of your portfolio in your company’s stock.

 Keep in mind there will be tax implications if you make this move, so it will be a good idea to speak with a financial professional to better understand the financial implications of such a move.